aspeakman/SolisControl/README.md

 ### Description

 The app sets inverter charge and discharge times daily just before the start of the charge and discharge periods defined in `config.yaml`.
-The duration of the charge or discharge period is based on the predicted solar yield and the existing battery charge level.
+The duration of the charge or discharge period is based on the predicted solar yield, the existing battery charge level and the _requirement_ values set in the configuration (see below).

-_morning_requirement_ is the target energy reserve you want to have in place after your morning cheap rate.
+_morning_requirement_ is the target energy 'reserve' you want to have in place after your morning cheap rate.
 The 'reserve' consists of the predicted solar yield for the rest of the day and the battery energy stored after charging.

-_evening_requirement_ is the target energy reserve you want to have in place after your evening peak rate.
+_evening_requirement_ is the target energy 'reserve' you want to have in place after your evening peak rate.
 The 'reserve' consists of the predicted solar yield for the rest the day and the battery energy remaining after discharging. **Set this to zero if you don't want any discharging to take place**.